1instinct/dna-docs/source/index.html.md

 Local installation:

-1. Make sure you have `ImageMagick` installed; on Mac OSX you can do:
+- Make sure you have `ImageMagick` installed; on Mac OSX you can do:

 `brew install imagemagick`

 Brew will install ImageMagick in a directory similar to the following:
 `/usr/local/Cellar/imagemagick/7.0.8-49/bin/magick`

 You can add this dir to your PATH, for instance append the following to your `~/.bashrc` file:

 `export PATH=$PATH:/usr/local/Cellar/imagemagick/7.0.8-49/bin`

-followed by the command
+followed by the command `source ~/.bashrc`.

-`source ~/.bashrc`
-1. Clone this repo
+- Clone this repo

-1. Copy `.env.example` to `.env.development`
+- Copy `.env.example` to `.env.development`

-1. Edit `.env.development`:
+- Edit `.env.development`:

 Change `DATABASE_PORT` from `2345` to `5432`
 Change `COMPANY_LOGO` from `path/to/file.png` to `dwell_logo.png`

-1. Create the PostgreSQL user that we need:
+- Create the PostgreSQL user that we need:

 `createuser --pwprompt dna_admin`

 At the prompt, enter the DB password from the `.env.development` file.

-1. Create the PostgreSQL database and assign permissions:
+- Create the PostgreSQL database and assign permissions:

-`# Login into PostgreSQL with the command line client -`
-`# replace 'user' with your admin/root user name:`
+Login into PostgreSQL with the command line client - replace 'user' with your admin/root user name:

 `psql -U user postgres`

-`# Then, within the psql shell, issue the commands:`
+Then, within the psql shell, issue the commands:

 `CREATE DATABASE dna_admin_dev;`
 `GRANT ALL PRIVILEGES ON DATABASE dna_admin_dev to dna_admin;`
 `ALTER DATABASE dna_admin_dev owner to dna_admin;`

 **Make sure the database creds (e.g. "dna_admin" in the commands above) match those in `.env.development` !**

-1. Install dependencies:
+- Install dependencies:

 `bundle install`

-1. Issue the following rails/rake commands to install Spree (including database data and image assets):
+- Issue the following rails/rake commands to install Spree (including database data and image assets):

 `rails g spree:install --user_class=Spree::User`
 `rails g spree:auth:install`
 `rails g spree_gateway:install`

 **Notes:**

 While running these `rails g spree` commands, you will receive some warnings:

 `conflict  config/initializers/spree.rb`
 `Overwrite ...config/initializers/spree.rb? (enter "h" for help) [Ynaqdhm]`

 and

 `conflict  config/initializers/devise.rb`
 `Overwrite ...config/initializers/devise.rb? (enter "h" for help) [Ynaqdhm]`

 Answer 'Y' to these prompts.

 The command `rails g spree:install --user_class=Spree::User` will also ask for the admin user/password:

 `Create the admin user (press enter for defaults).`
 `Email [spree@example.com]:`
 `Password [spree123]:`

 You can accept these defaults (or override them, and remember the values you entered).

-1. The above `rails g spree` commands have made a few modifications which we don't want - to revert these, do:
+- The above `rails g spree` commands have made a few modifications which we don't want - to revert these, do:

-`git checkout -- config/application.rb config/initializers/spree.rb config/routes.rb \`
+`git checkout -- config/application.rb config/initializers/spree.rb config/routes.rb config/initializers/devise.rb vendor/assets/javascripts/spree/frontend/all.js`
-`  config/initializers/devise.rb vendor/assets/javascripts/spree/frontend/all.js`

 Do not attempt to start the app yet (`rails s`) - we need to complete the database setup first.